Brightening Routine for Oily, Acne-Prone Skin

 - Treating active acne to prevent new dark spots from forming

-- Using niacinamide, which addresses both oil and pigmentation
+- Using niacinamide, which addresses both oil and pigment

-- Getting acne under control first (fewer breakouts = fewer new marks)
+- Getting acne under control first to stop the breakout cycle

-- Picking or popping pimples (creates deeper, harder-to-fade PIH)
+- Picking or popping pimples (creates deeper, harder-to-fade marks)

-- Sun exposure without SPF (darkens existing spots, creates new ones)
+- Sun exposure without SPF undoes progress daily

-- Using comedogenic products that cause new breakouts
+- Using pore-clogging products that cause new breakouts

-- Over-exfoliating or using too many actives (irritation triggers more pigmentation)
+- Over-exfoliating or using too many actives at once

-- Hormonal acne that isn't addressed (continuous breakout cycle)
+- Hormonal acne that is not addressed (continuous breakout cycle)

 Common Mistakes to Avoid

 "My oily skin always broke out from brightening products until I tried turmeric.
-The gel cleanser controls my oil AND my acne marks are fading.
-Finally found something that doesn't make me choose between clear skin and even skin."
+The gel cleanser controls my oil and my acne marks are fading.
+Finally found something that works for both."

 — Jasmine T., verified customer